 What we recommend for sidelight window treatments: Plantation shutters.
 Not only do they give your home elegant looks and unmatched privacy, but they’re also easily customized for long, thin sidelight windows.

 French doors are a typical sight connected to patios or back yards.
-Since they’re double doors, hinged, and typically have large glass panels San Diego residents have a substantial opportunity to improve their style and light control.
+French doors are hinged double doors, typically with big glass panels, so San Diego residents have a substantial opportunity to improve their style and light control.
 French doors open and shut a lot, so they should have a resilient window treatment that will still let you alter how much light you let into your home.

 What we recommend for French door window treatments: Plantation shutters.
 Because they’re installed directly onto the window and are very damage-resistant, shutters are the perfect solution for French doors.
 Their timeless style and energy-efficiency are added benefits for your French door.